-If it rains when Svati is in the ascendant, that is, when it appears on the eastern horizon to traverse the night sky, and a raindrop falls into an oyster, that raindrop becomes a pearl.
+If it rains when Svati is in the ascendant–when it appears on the eastern horizon to traverse the night sky–and a raindrop falls into an oyster, that raindrop becomes a pearl.

 The oysters know this, and all want to make beautiful pearls.
 So, they come to the surface when that star is shining during a rainfall.
 They open wide their shells to catch the precious drops.

 When the oyster catches one of these drops, it quickly shuts its shell and dives deeply into the ocean to wait patiently for the drop to develop into a pearl.